Information Technology, B.S.

-Within this general direction and the mission of the School of Engineering and Computing Sciences, our faculty members, with input from stakeholders such as employers, alumni, and industrial advisory board members, have determined Program Educational Objectives to prepare versatile information technologists who:
+Within this general direction and the mission of the College of Engineering and Computing Sciences, our faculty members, with input from stakeholders such as employers, alumni, and industrial advisory board members, have determined Program Educational Objectives to prepare versatile information technologists who:

 - Are successfully employed in information technology or their chosen career path,

 - Pursue graduate studies and/or continued education in their field, and

 - Function as responsible members of society through engagement in community or professional organizations.

 To support these objectives, the curriculum has been developed to provide student outcomes describing what degree candidates are expected to know and be able to do by the time they graduate.
 Upon graduation, students are expected to acquire the ability to: